vhaghani26/rocketchip/README.md

 * Project - write the name of the project
 * Genome - leave blank
     * Name - write the name of the genome you are using (see examples below)
-    * Location - if you have a local copy of the genome, put the path to the genome here, otherwise put the link corresponding to whatever genome you are using.
+    * Location - if you have a local copy of the genome, put the path to the genome here (e.g. absolute/path/to/my/genome.fa), otherwise put the link corresponding to whatever genome you are using.
 Here are some commonly used genomes and links that have been proven to work with Rocketchip:

 | Organism  | Genome   | Link                                                                        |
 | :-------: | :------: | :------------------------------------------------------------------------:  |